 3. Compliment on-trend finishes with white

 White is that shade.
-This neutral tone, means it can be used for all manner of different styles – it looks equally as at home in a minimalist decor as it does in a country-style scheme.
+This neutral tone means it can be used for all manner of different styles.
+It looks equally at home in a minimalist decor as it does in a country-style scheme.
 Making it the perfect base for more statement features.